-- critically evaluate perspectives on the relationships between genetic, biological, neurological, cognitive, affective, interpersonal, social and cultural aspects of development
+- critically evaluate perspectives on genetic, environmental, neurological, cognitive, behavioural, and cultural aspects of development

 - evaluate the adequacy of the correspondence between developmental models and research methods uses to evaluate those models

-- write theoretical essays reflecting an understanding of a current developmental debate.
+- write analytical and argumentative essay reflecting an understanding of a current developmental debate

 On completion of this subject students will have had the opportunity to develop skills in:

-- present, develop and support an argument for a position and anticipate criticism.
+- presenting, developing, and supporting an argument for a position and anticipating criticism

-- interact with peers to facilitate respectful development of communication and listening skills
+- interacting with peers to facilitate respectful development of communication and listening skills

 - writing analytical and argumentative essays and a clinical report